louheadshot.jpeg.jpg

 Madison, WI

-Anchor-reporter John Stofflet has been awarded 25 Emmy Awards, been on assignment to 40 countries and all 7 continents, and has interviewed President Obama at The White House.
+Named a Local Broadcast Legend, and inducted into the Chicago-Midwest Emmys Silver Circle, anchor-reporter John Stofflet has been awarded 26 Emmy Awards, 5 Murrow Awards, has been on assignment to 40 countries and all 7 continents, and interviewed President Obama at The White House.

-Talk about your frequent flyer miles: In his broadcasting career, NBC-15 News Anchor/Reporter John Stofflet has traveled on assignment to 40 countries on all seven continents--including Antarctica.
-He has even flown to The White House for a one-on-one interview with President Obama.
+Talk about your frequent flyer miles: In his broadcasting career, NBC-15 News Anchor/Reporter John Stofflet traveled on assignment to 40 countries on all seven continents--including Antarctica.
+He even flew to the White House for a one-on-one interview with President Obama.

-The National Academy of Television Arts & Sciences has awarded Stofflet 25 Emmy Awards, including two Best News Anchor Emmys in the Chicago/Midwest Region.
-He has also received Edward R. Murrow Awards for his reporting, and "Best Live On-Scene Reporting" and "Best News Writing" Awards from the Wisconsin Broadcasters Association.
-In addition, Stofflet's story about an artist with cerebral palsy who creates paintings using a typewriter has gone viral, and has been viewed by nearly 23 million people (and counting) on YouTube.
+The National Academy of Television Arts & Sciences has awarded Stofflet 26 Regional Emmy Awards, including two Best News Anchor Emmys in the Chicago/Midwest Region.
+He has also received five Regional Edward R. Murrow Awards for his writing and reporting, as well as "Best Live On-Scene Reporting" and multiple "Best News Writing" Awards from the Wisconsin Broadcasters Association.
+In addition, Stofflet's story about an artist with cerebral palsy who creates paintings using a typewriter has gone viral, viewed by more than 23 million people (and counting) on YouTube.

 Known to have an appetite for adventure, Stofflet has flown through a hurricane, been in the middle of an avalanche, ventured inside a developing tornado, and jumped off the 72nd story of a building in New Zealand, suspended from a thin cable.
 He has also dived with sharks & killer whales, and has put his hand in a live polar bear’s mouth.
 (Okay, the bear was tranquilized).